drigovz/visualstudio-docs.pt-br/docs/extensibility/persisting-the-property-of-a-project-item.md

     }
     ```

-## <a name="to-obtain-the-project-hierarchy-using-ivsmonitorselection"></a>Para obter a hierarquia do projeto usando iVsMonitorSelection
+## <a name="to-obtain-the-project-hierarchy-using-ivsmonitorselection"></a>Para obter a hierarquia do projeto usando IVsMonitorSelection

 1. Adicione o seguinte código ao seu VSPackage: